Neriuzz/Triviyuh/README.md

-# 😂 Triviyuh 🔥👌
+# 🔥  Triviyuh  👌

-## Triviyuh 😂🔥👌 is a multiplayer trivia game with a Vue frontend and NodeJS backend.
+Triviyuh is a multiplayer trivia game with a Vue frontend and NodeJS backend.

-## GAME STILL IN DEVELOPMENT - 👀 this space 😂😂😂
+### GAME STILL IN DEVELOPMENT - 👀 this space

-Created by Nerius Ilmonas with 🍀
+Created by Nerius Ilmonas